Anchor Audio to Tune Up Your Social Media

 With these audio files, you can ignite your content further by crafting YouTube videos simply by adding text or visuals.
-Or, you can string a group of segments into a new, longer podcast production, adding and editing, as desired.
+Or, you can string a group of segments into new, longer podcast production, adding and editing, as desired.

 You can also turn segments into written content for your blog, especially if you are practicing writing and scripting content.
 Sometimes a topic covered over a few segments makes a potent informational blog post with just a few tweaks.